lukejagodzinski/heroku-buildpack-meteor/README.md

 ## Supported version

-This buildpack is dedicated for use with Meteor 0.8.3.
+This buildpack is dedicated for use with Meteor 1.0+.
-`heroku logs` prints out some routing errors, however buildpack works and you can use it in your projects.
-If anyone knows how to deal with routing errors, please let me know.

 ## Usage